compoundjs/guides/basics/crash-course.md

     compound generate scaffold list name

-It will generate all necessary files for `List` model.
+It will generate all necessary files for the `List` model.
 Then stop server using `CTRL+C` hotkey and run it again to hook up changes.

 > In development mode every modification of existing model, controller or view
 > file will be updated automatically, but when you modify routes or schema you